giantswarm/releases/announcements/2020-Week-33/kvm.md

 # :zap: This Week in KVM Releases (August 14, 2020):zap:

-There are no KVM platform releases this week.
+There were no KVM platform releases this week.

 ---
 Please let <!subteam^S0GSG846L|Product Owners> know if you have any feedback or questions by replying to this announcement in a thread.